-After a period of ownership changes, decline and closure,... the Howe's Cave property were purchased by investors in 1927, and in 1929, it re-opened as Howe Caverns following construction of an elevator and installation of walkways and electric lighting.
+After a period of ownership changes, decline and closure, the Howe's Cave property was purchased by investors in 1927, and in 1929, it re-opened as Howe Caverns following construction of an elevator and installation of walkways and electric lighting.
 Since the cave was made accessible to visitors (although it is not handicapped-accessible), visitation has grown.
-Today, Howe Caverns is the second most-visited natural attraction in New York State after Niagara Falls.
+Today, Howe Caverns is the second-most-visited natural attraction in New York State after Niagara Falls.
 In April of 2007, Howe Caverns was purchased for $3.7 million by two former shareholders, who announced intentions to invest $2 million in the attraction.

-In 2011, Howe Caverns introduced several new attractions including an animatronic Lester Howe, who regales visitors with the story of his wondrous discovery, and Howe High Adventure, outdoor ropes and zip line course.
+In 2011, Howe Caverns introduced several new attractions including an animatronic Lester Howe, who regales visitors with the story of his wondrous discovery, and Howe High Adventure, an outdoor ropes and zip line course.
 In 2012, this adventure park was expanded with the addition of a rock climbing wall and air jumper.
-Howe Caverns also introduced a Gem and Mining Building where visitors can search for gems, fossils, and arrowheads.
+Howe Caverns also introduced HC Mining Company, where visitors can search for gems, fossils and arrowheads.
 On June 8, 2013, New York State's first and the Northeast's longest H2OGO balls wet and wild ride debuted.

 When you visit Howe Caverns, be sure to wear comfortable walking shoes... and to bring your imagination.